hollynofiu-collab/Router-On-a-Stick-Lab/README.md

 Example:

-interface range fastEthernet0/1-3
+-interface range fastEthernet0/1-3

-switchport mode access
+-switchport mode access

-switchport access vlan 10
+-switchport access vlan 10

 Additional ports were assigned to VLANs 20, 30, and 40 according to the network design.
 This ensured that devices connected to an access port belonged to the correct departmental VLAN.